How Blogging and Rod Serling Helped Me Conquer Dyslexia

 Allow me to introduce you to Richard and Adrian.
 You may have already met them; then again, you may not, but did you know that they helped me get out of a writing hole?

-I’m not talking about a physical hole that I fell into while looking down at the screen on my phone, but a mental hole I hadn’t realised was there.
+I’m not talking about a physical hole I fell into while looking down at the screen on my phone, but a mental hole I hadn’t realised was there.
 I think many authors and writers fall into this hole, sometimes without knowing.
-However, Richard and Adrian helped me realise that something was missing in my writing world.
+However, Richard and Adrian helped me realise something was missing in my writing world.

 I feel pretty shocked about it.
 As a gay man, you’d think my writing would have many LGBTQ characters, wouldn’t you?
 Yet when I look back, I see hardly any sign of them.